DahliaEnterprise/EasyPage/README.md

 Symbol integrity would be an always on feature of Easy Page and can ensure that services like dictionary websites and or “American Sign Language” tutorial/education website will be displayed how the producer intended.
 This symbol integrity methodology can also be applied to other services.

 <br>

+## Easy Page, Modern example of

+### Accounts

+A cell structured flow charts.
+Each column is an account while each row is a change.
+Cells although are inherently textual with number values and association to changes, they can have triggers based on changes with automate the creation of cells there after the trigger and thus automate the presumed work for the associations between changes between cells.

+This methodology of automation ensures the developers of the software are not implementing anything that can not be expressed within the programming language(easy page code language) or more precisely not implanting something that cannot and or has not been verbally expressed and consciously interpreted and acknowledged.

+This differs from Excel and other name brands due to the flow chart can snap in line amongst columns although does not have to, along with the other never before seen attribute of triggerable automation.
+Where as all accounting software requires you pick and stay with an accounting paradigm and thus the not seen but presumably known formulas are applied throughout the accounting process during entry.

 ### Notes and Caution